 Page 6 What is democracy?

-Page 6 What are the 5 features of liberal 1
+Page 6 What are the 5 1

+features of liberal 2

 democracies?
-2

 3

 4

 5

 Page 7 What is the

-difference between
+difference between direct and

-direct and representative
+representative

 democracy?

-Page 7 What are the
+Page 7 What are the differences

-differences

-between the delegate and
+between the

-Burkean concepts
+delegate and Burkean concepts

 of representation?

-Page 8 What is the
+Page 8 What is the difference between

-difference between

-an election and a referendum?
+an election and a

+referendum?

-Page 10 What are the 3 most important advantages of referendums?
-1
+[ Page 10 What are the 3 most important advantages of 1 referendums?
+2 3 Page 10 What are the 3 most important disadvantages of referendums?
+1 reterendums?
+2 3 Page 12 What is a constitution?

-Tereremanns.
-2

-3

-Page 10 What are the 3 most important disadvantages of 1

-referendums?
-2

-3

-Page 12 What is a constitution?

 What does it mean to describe the UK's constitution as uncodified?

-Pages 13-15 Explain Parliament's Representational role

-Pages 13-15 Explain Parliament's Scrutiny role

-Pages 13-15 Explain Parliament's debate role
+Pages 13-15 Explain Parliament's Representational r ole Pages 13-15 Explain Parliament's Scrutiny r ole Pages 13-15 Explain Parliament's debate r ole

-1

 Page 17 What are the three types of members in the House of Lords? (explain what each type is) 1 2 3 Page 17 What are the benefits of having a second law making chamber?
-1 2 3 Pages 24-25 Give an example of a political campaign which is rasing awareness Pages 24-25 Give an example of a political campaign using a petition Pages 24-25 Give an example of a political campaign using direct action Pages 24-25 Give an example of a political campaign using popular protest Pages 24-25 Give an example of a political campaign using lobbying
+1 2 3 Pages 24-25 Give an example of a political campaign Rasing awareness Pages 24-25 Give an example of a political campaign using a petition Pages 24-25 Give an example of a political campaign using direct action Pages 24-25 Give an example of a political campaign using popular protest Pages 24-25 Give an example of a political campaign using lobbying